hmchou56/centra8/centra6/registration.md

 ## Registration

-Registrations for the CENTRA 5 Meeting are now open.
-Please, fill in and submit [this registration form](https://forms.gle/PjDYhzzVPHPp4ypC6) to the Organizing Committee.
+Registrations for the CENTRA 6 Meeting will open soon.

 You will be confirmed to the event once your registration has been duly processed.
+VISA letters and invitation letters will be available through the registration process.